Welcome to RinconNeighbors.com

 This is the Web home for the following neighborhood sites:

-Provides information for tenants (and prospective tenants) about issues at Rincon Center, including the remodeling of the apartments and the threatened placement of a large noisy nightclub outside the apartments.
+Provides information for tenants (and prospective tenants) about issues at Rincon Center including the remodeling of the apartments, the BMR Program, and noise issues.

 Tracks neighborhood issues and developments generally between the Bay Bridge and the Ferry Building.
-Go here to find out about Rincon Park, the gigantic bow and arrow sculpture, the Motel Muni, the new cruise terminal, and other projects.
+Go here to find out about the proposed 75 Howard Street high-rise, how Rincon Park was over-developed, the Muni Motel, and other projects.

 A list of the shops, restaurants and services at Rincon Center.

-This new web page highlights many problems City Hall causes for residents, often to benefit large out-of-town corporations.
+This web page highlights many problems City Hall causes for residents, often to benefit large out-of-town corporations.

 Rent a kayak at Pier 40 (next to AT&T Park).
 They offer everything you need including gear, kayaks, lessons, and group excursions.
 The Bay Bridge, Rincon Center, and China Basin (McCovey Cove) are easy trips.
 Check out their Web site.

-The aerial photograph (above) was taken October 5, 1991.
+The aerial photograph (top) was taken October 5, 1991.
 Most, but not all, of the Embarcadero Freeway had been knocked down.

 At one time Rincon Point was located where Rincon Hill met the bay at what is now the intersection of Spear and Harrison streets (right).
 That original craggy point probably looked like this (left).
 Now it is where the Embarcadero passes underneath the Bay Bridge.
 Rincon Point and Telegraph Hill formed the original inlet that provided 49ers with additional protection for their ships.
 This inlet, upon which many downtown highrises have been built, reached all the way west to where the Transamerica Pyramid is today.
 Click on the map to see a larger version.